pjamesjoyce/lcopt/README.md

 Or use the following citation:

 Joyce, P.J., 2017.
 Lcopt - An interactive tool for creating fully parameterised Life Cycle Assessment (LCA) foreground models.
 Journal of Open Source Software, 2:16. doi:10.21105/joss.00339

+## Thanks

+Thanks to [Adrian Haas](https://github.com/haasad) for contributing to the ongoing development of lcopt!